 Boise River Biodiversity Project (2022)

 TREE students work with one another and adult professionals to understand water quality and biodiversity in the Boise River and how to improve them.
 Teams of elementary students research different species, completing Species Cards, drawings, and PSA videos.
-Junior high students analyze water quality and high school students give talks on biodiversity and watersheds, help make informational videos, attend Outside Days, and participate in BioBlitzes.
+A few elementary students analyze water quality through Watershed Watch and high school students give talks on biodiversity and watersheds, help make informational videos, attend Outside Days, and participate in iNaturalist BioBlitzes.

 Finding Dragons (2021)

-Since scientific research is the foundation for understanding life and best practices, we get students involved in field & laboratory work, making observations & doing cutting-edge analyses with senior scientists who focus on dragonflies & damselflies primarily because odonates are accessible, charismatic, and are excellent bioindicators of water quality, heavy metals, and healthy habitats.
+Scientific research is the foundation for understanding life and best practices, so we get students involved in field & laboratory work, making observations & doing cutting-edge analyses with senior scientists who focus on dragonflies & damselflies primarily because odonates are accessible, charismatic, and are excellent bioindicators of water quality, heavy metals, and healthy habitats.
 These GateWay Bugs have been here for over 300 million years, but human impacts threaten many species’ future.
-Check out how TREE students have co-authored papers and our research wing of LifeOutdoors called FindingDragons.
+Check out how TREE students have co-authored papers through our research wing called FindingDragons.

 Externships & Internships (2022)

-The Conservation Connection Foundation knows that students and teachers are an incredible, often untapped resource.
-Teachers have the expertise and experience but want hands-on opportunities to create engaging, place-based curriculum that incorporates technologies that help younger students and the general public to better visualize our odonate research and become more aware of our local river ecosystem and ways to protect it.
-Many teachers also need additional financial assistance during the summer which is why we have partnered up with the Idaho STEM Action Center to secure two teacher externs in 2024.
-Students need money for higher education and they also need experience for their applications and to help figure out their career pathway.
+LifeOutdoors knows that students and teachers are an incredible, untapped resource.
+Teachers want hands-on opportunities to create engaging, place-based curriculum that helps younger students and the general public to visualize our research and become more aware of our local river ecosystem and ways to protect it.
+Many teachers also need additional financial assistance during the summer which is why we have partnered up with the Idaho STEM Action Center to secure teacher externs in 2024-2026.